461-RTOS/Core/Documentation/Functions/Semaphores.md

 ## SemaphoreAcquire

 Calling `SemaphoreAcquire` causes a task to attempt to acquire the semaphore whose handle was passed as an argument.
 If the semaphore is not available, then the task is added to a list of tasks waiting for the semaphore to become available, and is marked as `Blocked`.
-If the semaphore times out, the task will continue without acquiring the semaphore
+If the semaphore times out, the task will continue without acquiring the semaphore.

 `SemaphoreAcquire` takes a `SemaphoreHandle`, and an unsigned 32-bit integer as parameters, and returns an OS_Status signal: